EularGauss/bandlanb-assignment/README.md

 * Posts and comments are required to be horizontally scalable
 * Add Unit test and integration test to the code
 * We can use ECS service to deploy our services in containers and add autoscaling rules to scale the services
+* Current implementation is using a single connection to db.
+We can use connection pooling to handle multiple connections